quale-quest/sql-mvc/doc/Theory/Escaping_the_Von_Neumann_programming_paradigm.md

 The Von Neumann hardware architecture was a practical means by which to implement a [Universal Turing machine] (https://en.wikipedia.org/wiki/Universal_Turing_machine) using the very limited technology available in 1945, and  has been robust enough to evolve into the foundation for today's mass computing phenomena.

-John Backus contemplating a minimal Von Neumann hardware architecture (CPU,PC,RAM), sees there a limitation in the architecture that creates a bottle neck in the "connecting tube" - between the CPU and RAM, he goes on to say: *"Surely there must be a less primitive way of making big changes in the store than by pushing vast numbers of words back and forth through the von Neumann bottleneck.
+John Backus contemplating a minimal Von Neumann hardware architecture (CPU & PC & RAM), sees there a limitation in the architecture that creates a bottle neck in the "connecting tube" - between the CPU and RAM, he goes on to say: *"Surely there must be a less primitive way of making big changes in the store than by pushing vast numbers of words back and forth through the von Neumann bottleneck.
 Not only is this tube a literal bottleneck for the data traffic of a problem, but, more importantly, it is an intellectual bottleneck"* - Thus the "Pure Backus hardware architecture", could consist of a CPU instantly operating on massively parallel RAM  (CPU & RAM).

 ##The TRAP